Trump signs waiver keeping US embassy in Tel Aviv -- for now

 One official said that "all parties" -- meaning both Israeli and Palestinian leaders -- have been notified that the embassy would be staying in Tel Aviv.

+Ambassador Dr. Husam Zomlot, the Palestinian representative to the United States, said the Trump policy "gives peace a chance."

+"We are ready to to start the consultation process with the US administration," Zomlot said.
+"We are serious and genuine about achieving a just and lasting peace."

-The official also defended the fact that Trump not moving the embassy was breaking a key campaign promise.
+The senior administration official also defended the fact that Trump not moving the embassy was breaking a key campaign promise.

 "The campaign promise is that the United States is going to take this action and that it is a question of when and not if," the official said.